aMurphy85/Milestone-Project-Tattoo-Shop/README.md

          verify that you navigate to the "Contact Us" page of the site.
     7. From the "Contact Us" page click on the "Gallery" page link, verify that you navigate to the "Gallery" page of the site.
-    8. From the "Home" page click on the *Metamorphosis Tattoo Studio Tiverton* branding, verify that you navigate back to the top of the home page.
-    9. From both the "Gallery" page and the "Contact Us" page click on the *Metamorphosis Tattoo Studio Tiverton* branding, verify that navigate back to the home page.

 2. __Navbar fixed top__
     1. Scroll down the page,